 In the United States, the JCS comprises senior uniformed leaders of the United States Department of Defence.
-They act in an advisory capacity on military issues to the president of the United States, the Secretary of defence, the Homeland Security Council and the National Security Council.
-The Joint Staff headquarters is located in the Pentagon.
+They act in an advisory capacity on military issues to the President of the United States, the Secretary of defence, the Homeland Security Council and the National Security Council.
+The JCS headquarters is located in the Pentagon.

-The origins of the JCS in the United States date back to the Joint Board system which was established in 1919 to coordinate between the army and navy.
+The origins of the JCS in the United States date back to the Joint Board system which was established in 1919 to coordinate between the army and the navy.